Lyx000023/Yliu5125_9103_TUT03_Majorproject/README.md

 - **Elastic easing** (`easeOutElastic`) to give animation springiness
 - **Efficient control flow** using `draw()` loop + `t` as frame timer

-## Changes to Base Group Code

-- Refactored timing logic for modularity:
-  - Split layout initialization into `initLayout()`
-  - Created `drawColorZones()` to manage dynamic backgrounds
-- Added weighted random selection of color quadrants using `weightedRandomIndex()`
-- Implemented multi-zone grid division based on responsive cuts from `yellowCols` and `yellowRows`
-- Integrated Perlin noise into red and white square animation for jitter effect

 ---